Lumi-supercomputer/lumi-userguide/docs/storage/parallel/lumif.md

 performance due to limited striping (more explanation is provided on the [Lustre][lustre] page).

+!!! warning "Flash if billed at a 10x rate"

+    The flash storage is billed at the 10x rate.
+This means that if you consume 1 TB of flash storage for 1 hour, you will consume 10 TB-hours of your storage allocation.

 ## Purge Policy

 !!! failure "Data rentention policies not active"